 Phyllis, age 54, lost 36 lb*

-*People following the Weight Watchers plan can expect to lose 1-2 pounds per week.
-Kelly lost weight on a prior Weight Watchers program and SmartPoints®.
+*People following the Weight Watchers plan can expect to lose up to two pounds per week.
+Phyllis lost weight on a prior Weight Watchers program and SmartPoints®.

 “Knowledge is power.
 I’m so grateful to have the wisdom to make choices that will affect the rest of my life in a positive way.”